knots of an enigmatic

 what the onsets of

-the tubes inside the knot do
+the tubes inside the knot might

-Are they all interconnected or do
+look like.
+Are they all interconnected or did

 they grow from separate points ?
 Apparently there is no answer